 One method of controlling the security of large networks is to divide them into separate logical network grouping of covered devices called protected subnets.
 Each protected subnet must be secured by MSSEI managed firewall to segregate the covered devices from public internet and networks hosting non-covered devices.
-Protected subnets can also host lower protection level devices (e.g. protection level 1 and protection level 0 devices) as long as all devices on a protected subnet complies with MSSEI controls required of the highest protection level devices.
+Protected subnets can also host lower protection level devices (e.g., UC P2/3 and UC P1 devices) as long as all devices on a protected subnet complies with MSSEI controls required of the highest protection level devices.

 In addition, a subnet cannot be deemed a "Protected Subnet" if it contains systems and applications that grant access solely based on an implicit trust.
-For instance, if a protection level 2 system is isolated on its own network subnet, but allows access based solely on IP address (e.g. poor .rhosts configuration on a Unix system, or NFS file shares that grant access based solely on user ID or group ID), then the subnet is not a Protected Subnet.
+For instance, if a UC P4 system is isolated on its own network subnet, but allows access based solely on IP address (e.g. poor .rhosts configuration on a Unix system, or NFS file shares that grant access based solely on user ID or group ID), then the subnet is not a Protected Subnet.